 Yes, international students on F-1 visas can work up to 20 hours per week and may qualify for OPT or CPT.

-Are there financial aid options for US citizens?
+Are there any financial aid options for US citizens?

 Yes.
 US citizens may apply for Pell Grants, TEACH Grants, federal loans, and Federal Work-Study programs.